When is the best time to begin toilet training? Infancy? 18 months? 24 months? Or even later?

 Delayed training might put kids at higher risk for developing bladder problems

-A recent case control study interviewed the parents of older kids (aged 4 – 12) who had been diagnosed with daytime incontinence (Barone et al 2009).
+A case control study interviewed the parents of older kids (aged 4 – 12) who had been diagnosed with daytime incontinence (Barone et al 2009).
 These kids still had trouble suppressing the urge to urinate.
 Was there anything in their toilet training history that stood out?

 When the kids were compared with a control group, researchers found that the incontinent kids were more likely to have begun toileting training after 32 months.